You will seek me and find me when you seek me with all your heart.

 October 26 EXCELLENCE

 Every athlete strives for excellence.
 They want to follow the game plan and do all they are asked to do.
 They build a reputation for excellence or inconsistency.
 One of the keys is paying attention and knowing what is expected of you.
 What a perfect parallel for the Christian life.
 We should all strive for excellence.
 To help make this happen, we should be reading the Word and listening to the Holy Spirit.
-Are you building a reputation of excellence in following Christ or inconsistency?
+What are you doing to develop a life of consistency in following Christ?

 Athletes tend to push the limits physically.
 One area where they shouldn’t push the boundaries is that of the rules.
 Breaking the rules hurts them and their team.
 The rules don’t change, so they should learn them and live within them.
 For the Christian, we know that God’s laws are unchangeable.
 When we break God’s rules, we hurt ourselves and those around us.
 We should strive to learn God’s rules so that we can live within them.
-Are you living by God’s rules?
+What has God recently shown you about His Word?

 October 28 AVOIDING TROUBLE